BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 Use clear, concise, and straightforward language.
 Avoid jargon and complex technical terms.
 If you must use them, provide simple definitions.

 2. Use Analogies and Metaphors
 Relate technical concepts to everyday experiences.
-Analogies and metaphors make abstract ideas more tangible and easier to understand.
+Analogies and metaphors make complex ideas more relatable and understandable.

 3. Visual Aids
 Incorporate diagrams, charts, infographics, and videos to illustrate key points.
-Visual aids can bridge the gap between abstract concepts and concrete understanding.
+Visual aids can bridge the gap between complex ideas and concrete understanding.

 4. Step-by-Step Explanations
 Break down complex processes into smaller, manageable steps.
 Provide clear, sequential instructions to guide the audience through each step.